 Expanding access to clean energy in low-income countries is a key component of global development efforts to address energy poverty, food insecurity, and economic growth.

 Throughout developing countries, agriculture remains the most prominent source of livelihood for most households.
 As our population expands, farms and agribusiness will need to produce, process and transport an increasing amount of food.
 The U.N.
 Food and Agriculture Organization estimates that at least 70 percent more food will need to be produced on the same amount of agricultural land.
-Identifying means in which clean energy technology can be used to intensify agricultural production will be crucial in meeting this demand.
+Identifying means by which clean energy technology can be used to intensify agricultural production will be crucial in meeting this demand.

 Increasing the agricultural sector’s access to clean energy and efficiency technologies will enable farmers to mechanize their operations, add value to commodities through processing and store fresh produce in refrigerated containers to extend its shelf-life.
 These advancements will lead to more food in the market, increased incomes for farmers and traders and decreased dependency of the agriculture sector on fossil fuels.

 Unfortunately, significant barriers exist that hinder the integration of clean energy technology in agriculture development: